Wonthaggi: Facilities

 In 1911, miners formed the Wonthaggi Co-operative Workmen's Club.
 The Wonthaggi Workmens Club entity still exists today on Graham Street, run as a family bistro, pub and functions/events venue.
 Miners were also prominent in establishing the local hospital, friendly society dispensary, trade union theatre, and a co-operative store, and in supporting miners in New Zealand in the 1912 Waihi miners' strike.
 The Union theatre slowly fell into disrepair following the closure of the mines, and in 1980 it was destroyed by fire.
 It was one of the last buildings associated with the mining era in the town.
 The Miners' Union donated the land where the Union Theatre had stood to the council, on the condition that any building erected on the site should perpetually bear the name "Union".
 It is now the site for the Wonthaggi Union Community Arts Centre.

-The town has many large chain stores; RACV Inverloch Resort (accommodation choices & restaurant/Sunday buffet), four major supermarkets, cafes, restaurants, pubs, clubs, a hospital hotels and markets.
+The town has many large chain stores; RACV Inverloch Resort, four major supermarkets, cafes, restaurants, pubs, clubs, a hospital hotels and markets.